 - In-depth exploration of the menstruation taboos and their impact in girls’ education

-- Availability of the (Menstruation Hygiene and Management) MHM in schools.
+- Examination of the availability of the Menstruation Hygiene and Management (MHM) in schools.

 - Exploration of the other barriers such as household chores in girls’ education.

-Community-Based Participatory Research (CBPR), as defined by the Kellogg Foundation’s Community Health Scholars Program, is a “collaborative approach to research that equitably involves all partners in the research process and recognizes the unique strengths that each brings.
+This program is an excellent opportunity for individuals looking for direct research experience with working professors on an ongoing project before pursuing graduate school themselves.
+It will bring together WorldTeach volunteers with girls and their families from Nepal to explore the health and educational impacts of Nepalese customs around menstruation, including using the Community-Based Participatory Research (CBPR) methodology of photovoice.
+CBPR, as defined by the Kellogg Foundation’s Community Health Scholars Program, is a “collaborative approach to research that equitably involves all partners in the research process and recognizes the unique strengths that each brings.
 CBPR begins with a research topic of importance to the community with the aim of combining knowledge and action for social change to improve community health and eliminate health disparities.”
-This program will bring together WorldTeach volunteers with girls and their families from Nepal to explore the health and educational impacts of Nepalese customs around menstruation, including using the CBPR methodology of photovoice.

-With photovoice, community members are provided cameras to explore community concerns and assets and generate ideas for bringing about change.
-WorldTeach volunteers will be trained in this collaborative research process by Research Assistant Professor at the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill and WorldTeach alumna, Alexandra Lightfoot, EdD, and facilitate photovoice projects designed to support the implementation and enhance the evaluation of the Girls’ Empowerment Program, initiated by WorldTeach Nepal Field Director, Associate Professor of English Education at Tribhuvan University Nepal, and Echidna Global Scholar, Ganga Gautam.
-The program is aimed at demystifying menstruation and boosting skills, knowledge, empowerment and school retention among adolescent girls.
-This program will offer the unique opportunity for volunteers to learn a collaborative approach to conducting research in partnership with communities.
+With photovoice, community members are provided cameras to explore community concerns and assets, then generate ideas for bringing about change.
+WorldTeach volunteers will be trained in this collaborative research process by Research Assistant Professor at the University of North Carolina at Chapel Hill and WorldTeach alumna, Alexandra Lightfoot, EdD.
+They will facilitate photovoice projects designed to support the implementation and enhance the evaluation of the Girls’ Empowerment Program, initiated by Echidna Global Scholar, Ganga Gautam.

-After a week-long orientation in Kathmandu where you are trained in the necessary research and data collection methods by Professor Gautam and Dr. Lightfoot, the first couple weeks of the program are spent in the rural surroundings of Pokhara, where you, through local interpreters, work with girls, their families, and communities collecting data.
-After several weeks, the group returns to Kathmandu to compile reports for remaining weeks, employing the skills learned in training and over the course of the program.
-Chances for peer and faculty feedback further refines the reports.
+The program has three distinct phases.
+First, a week-long orientation in Kathmandu where you will be trained in the necessary methodology by Professor Gautam and Dr. Lightfoot.
+Next you will disperse in the rural surroundings of Pokhara, where, through local interpreters, you will work with girls, their families, and communities collecting data.
+In the final portion,, the group returns to Kathmandu to analyze data and compile reports, employing the analytic skills learned in training and over the course of the program.
+Chances for peer and faculty feedback further help you refine collaboratively written reports.

 All volunteers stay together as a group throughout the program, traveling and staying in different parts of Nepal at various points in the program in local hotels, B&B’s, or as guests with local families, depending on the location at the time.
 You are encouraged to explore the communities where you stay and partake in Nepalese customs if the opportunity arises.

-The volunteer contribution to the Nepal Summer program is $4,990.
-This amount goes towards:
+Your contribution to the Nepal Summer program of $4,990 goes towards: